Syn By Design

 Eric Masiello

-Over 15 years of professional experience in web development and design with a passion for developing and testing rich internet applications using modern JavaScript frameworks
+Over 15 years of professional experience in web development and design with a passion for developing and testing rich internet applications using modern JavaScript & TypeScript frameworks

 Extensive Experience